mparno/fenics-web/source/support/index.rst

 <http://scicomp.stackexchange.com/>`__, which is a community-driven
 forum for questions and answers regarding scientific computing.

-Questions suitable for scicomp.stackexchange include questions like *"How do I set boundary conditions in FEniCS?"*, *"Is P2/P0 a stable element for Stokes?"* or *"What is the best way to post-process my solution?"*.
+Questions suitable for scicomp.stackexchange include questions like:

+#. *How do I set boundary conditions in FEniCS?*
+#. *Is P2/P0 a stable element for Stokes?*
+#. *What is the best way to post-process my solution?*

 Questions not suitable for scicomp.stackexchange include questions like *"Periodic boundary conditions give wrong results for BDM3